Genivia/ugrep/README.md

                   Ignore files and directories matching the  globs  in  each  FILE that  is encountered in recursive searches.
 The default FILE is `.gitignore'.
-Matching files and  directories  located  in  the directory tree rooted at a FILE's location are ignored by tempo- rarily overriding the --exclude and --exclude-dir globs.
+Matching files and  directories  located  in  the directory  of  a  FILE's  location  and in directories below are ignored   by   temporarily   overriding   the   --exclude    and --exclude-dir  globs.
 Files and directories that are explicitly specified as command line arguments  are  never  ignored.
 This option may be repeated.

            --include=GLOB
                   Search  only files whose name matches GLOB using wildcard match- ing, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
 When GLOB contains a `/',  full  pathnames  are  matched.
                   Otherwise  basenames  are  matched.
 When GLOB ends with a `/', directories are included as if --include-dir is specified.
 Oth- erwise  files  are  included.
 Note that --exclude patterns take priority over --include patterns.
 GLOB should be quoted to pre- vent shell globbing.
 This option may be repeated.

            --include-dir=GLOB
                   Only  directories whose name matches GLOB are included in recur- sive searches.
 GLOB can use **, *, ?, and [...]  as  wildcards, and  \  to  quote  a  wildcard or backslash character literally.
                   When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames  are  matched.
 Note that --exclude-dir patterns take priority over --include-dir patterns.
 GLOB should be quoted  to prevent shell globbing.
 This option may be repeated.

            --include-from=FILE
                   Read  the  globs from FILE and search only files and directories whose name matches  one  or  more  globs  (as  if  specified  by --include  and  --include-dir).
 Lines  starting with a `#' and empty lines in FILE are ignored.
 When FILE is a  `-',  standard input is read.
 This option may be repeated.

            --include-fs=MOUNTS
                   Only  file systems specified by MOUNTS are included in recursive searches.
 MOUNTS is a comma-separated list of mount  points  or pathnames   of  directories  on  file  systems.   --include-fs=. restricts recursive searches to the file system of  the  working directory  only.
 Note  that  --exclude-fs mounts take priority over --include-fs mounts.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned  to  search  files.
 By default  an optimum number of threads is spawned to search files simultaneously.  -J1 disables threading: files are  searched  in the same order as specified.

            -j, --smart-case
                   Perform  case  insensitive matching unless a pattern contains an upper case letter.
 This option applies to ASCII letters only.

            --json Output file matches in JSON.
 If -H, -n, -k, or -b is specified,